PEX26-F51L Research | Regina Ring & Yehuda Dinaii

 Overview

-The missense variant F51L in PEX26 is associated with peroxisome biogenesis disorders on the Zellweger spectrum, and has been linked to sensorineural hearing loss.
+The homozygous missense variant F51L in PEX26 is associated with peroxisome biogenesis disorders on the Zellweger spectrum, and has been linked to sensorineural hearing loss.
+It was first described in 2019 in four siblings from an Ashkenazi Jewish family [Tanaka et al. (2019)].
+To our knowledge, only six individuals worldwide are known to carry this mutation: the four siblings reported in that study, and our two daughters.

 Key Questions